Easy and quick homemade Pressure Cooker Spaghetti Bolognese, this delicious recipe is made all in one-pot, perfect for a busy weeknight!

 Stovetop vs. Pressure Cooker Spaghetti Bolognese

-Just to be clear, I am NOT saying that pressure cooker makes better Bolognese sauce.
-There’s just something magical about slow cooking, as if you are adding love to the food every time you stir.
-However, just because you don’t have time, you don’t have to give up on homemade bolognese sauce all together.
+Just to be clear, I am NOT saying that a pressure cooker makes better Bolognese sauce.
+There’s just something magical about slow cooking as if you are adding love to the food every time you stir.
+However, just because you don’t have time, you don’t have to give up on homemade bolognese sauce altogether.

-With a pressure cooker, you can save your time and effort, but achieve full depth of flavor equivalent to the slow-cooking sauce that’s been simmering on the stove top for hours.
+With a pressure cooker, you can save time and effort, but achieve a full depth of flavor equivalent to the slow-cooking sauce that’s been simmering on the stovetop for hours.

 And for busy moms who often struggle to put time in the kitchen, that’s a huge win!